max-scw/Data-Matrix-Code-Generator-Service/README.md

 Python-based functions to build, parse message strings according to the ANSI MH-10 standard and generate a Data-Matrix-Code from it wrapped in a mircoservice for a convenient web-frontend.

 ## Description
-Python-based microservice to generate Data-Matrix-Codes that use ANSI-MH 10 field identifiers (sometimes also refered to as "data identifiers") and a message and format envelopes of ISO / IEC 15434.
+Python-based microservice to generate Data-Matrix-Codes that use ANSI-MH 10 field identifiers (sometimes also referred to as "data identifiers") and a message and format envelopes of ISO / IEC 15434.

 The web-service is build on [streamlit](https://streamlit.io/), which is a python-package for building an interactive website and includes also a web server engine.